Avast SecureLine VPN Review (2021) – Fast, but keeps logs

 Downloading was reasonably easy when using the specialized P2P servers provided by Avast.
 Files from emails were downloaded in the blink of an eye.
 You can also safely download torrents with this VPN.
 While our local server didn’t give us access to The Pirate Bay, we were able to download quite quickly with an American server.
 During online gaming, we barely noticed a difference compared to our usual internet experience either.

 In general, one could say that a safe VPN is a good VPN.
 A lot of people use a VPN to protect their online safety and privacy, after all.
 That’s why we closely study the security of all providers we test.
-Among other things, we’ll be looking at Avast SecureLine’s protocols as well as their logging policy.
+Among other things, we’ll be looking at Avast SecureLine’s protocols as well as its logging policy.
+Some key points are:

 Avast SecureLine VPN uses strong AES 256 bit encryption.
 Aside from that, this provider had different protocols, including OpenVPN, IPsec, and IKEv2.
 The protocol that will be used for your VPN connection depends on your operating system: